wbagais/DAND_projects/README.md

 ## project #5: (R)
 This report contains red wines data with 11 variables for red wine chemical properties and one variable for experts quality rating between 0 (very bad) and 10 (very excellent).
 Using this data, I will try to find which chemical properties influence the quality of red wines?

 This project is divided into 5 sections:
-1 - Univariate Plots Section and analysis section
+* Univariate Plots Section and analysis section
-2 - Bivariate Plots Section and analysis section
+* Bivariate Plots Section and analysis section
-3 - Multivariate Plots Section and analysis section
+* Multivariate Plots Section and analysis section
-4 - Final Plots and Summar
+* Final Plots and Summar
-5 - Reflection
+* Reflection

 The source of the red wine data:

-  P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+  _P.
+Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis._
   Modeling wine preferences by data mining from physicochemical properties.
   In Decision Support Systems, Elsevier, 47(4):547-553.
 ISSN: 0167-9236.
   Available at: [@Elsevier] http://dx.doi.org/10.1016/j.dss.2009.05.016